A really oily scalp can weigh your hair down and make styling extremely difficult.

 How to treat based on your root cause.

 If genetics is to blame for your oily scalp-shampooing more often is going to be key, especially for finer hair.
 This may mean once a day or every other day.
 Experiment with both routines and see what works best for you.

 If your hair habits are causing your oily scalp- you can "retrain" your scalp back into shape.
-To start make sure you are using a salon professional shampoo that is free of oils.
+To start make sure you are using a salon professional shampoo like our Chemical Love Affair Shampoo that cleans your hair without overly stripping your natural oils.
 Next make sure you are shampooing every other day and keeping conditioner from mid to ends only.

 Implementing these few tips can help you to see a difference in as little as 30 days.
 If you are still seeing some excess oil you can add to your regimen a clarifying shampoo that you can use once a month.
 This will help to get rid of excess oil without over stripping your hair-hence the once a month.

 Last but not least 2 little tips that will help with excess oil regardless of the cause.
 First- a boar bristle brush.
 This type of brush will help to distribute your natural oils from root to tip.
 Second try our Late Nights Dry Shampoo for a little in between shampoos pick me up.